contentful/slash-developers/docs/tutorials/ruby/getting-started-with-contentful-and-ruby.md

 content or images, and Assets, which represent static content, like images, and are served as files.
 You can read more about that in our [Data Model Concepts guide][6].

-In this section we'll address Entries, Assets will be addressed on a later section.
+In this section we'll address Entries.
+Assets will be addressed on a later section.

-With the client already created, all that's left to do, is to start consuming the data from the API.
+With the client already created, all that's left to do is to start consuming the data from the API.

-To do so, you can request all your entries to the API:
+To do so, you can request all your entries from the API:

 ~~~ ruby
 entries = client.entries